October 4, 2010 Revision D.1 (Rev. D with some minor grammatical corrections)

 - Election of all Steering Committee members and subcommittee chairs shall be held at the annual meeting of the membership to be held in the Fall and shall be presided over by the Chairperson of the Nominating Committee.

 - All individuals shall be elected for a term of twelve months, from January 1 to December 31.
-Those individuals elected to the Steering Committee in the fall of 2003 shall serve as officers from November 1, 2003, until December 31, 2004.

 - Steering Committee members and subcommittee chairs shall be elected by secret, written ballot for contested positions.
 The candidate receiving the largest number of votes is declared the winner.
 For uncontested positions, the Chair shall ask for a single voice vote approval from the members present.